‘Tom Clancy’s The Division’ Year 2 Mock-Up Displays 1.7, 1.8 And 2017 Expansions

 Tom Clancy’s The Division is chugging along with The Last Stand and now an interesting Year Two mock-up of the free 1.7 and 1.8 updates were displayed.
-Afterwards, were the “Major Expansions.
+Afterwards, were the “Major Expansions.”
 It’s quite in the format art of previous DLCs marketed by Ubisoft/Massive.

 The Sunday Chill !#TheDivision #PTS#TeamEmmmmsie#AllAboutTheBass#SupportSmallStreamers#Roadto250https://t.co/1xvB9ehlJa pic.twitter.com/9Q1xwO5SaS